nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

    <br/><br/>

-### 4.1.3
+### 4.1.3 Differential Pivot continued
-  Differential Pivot continued: Pass the 13.5inch rod through the clamping hub assembly, making sure to center it as much as possible.
+ Pass the 13.5inch rod through the clamping hub assembly, making sure to center it as much as possible.
 Then repeat step 2 for the other side of the differential pivot.
 If necessary, unscrew the turnbuckles (by twisting the middle) to insert the rods into place, then screw the turnbuckle back together.

    <br/><br/>